HOME BROWSE SALARIES BEST PAYING JOBS

 Get Chart Linkhttp://www.salaryexplorer.com/charts/united-kingdom/publishing-and-printing/median-and-salary-distribution-yearly-united-kingdom-publishing-and-printing.jpg

-Publishing and Printing salaries in United Kingdom range from 29,600 GBP per year (minimum average salary) to 116,000 GBP per year (maximum average salary, actual maximum is higher).
+Salaries in Publishing and Printing in United Kingdom range from 29,600 GBP (starting average salary) to 116,000 GBP (maximum average salary, actual maximum is higher).
+To clarify, the number presented is not the legally mandated minimum wage.
+Rather, it represents the lowest figure reported in a salary survey that involved thousands of participants and professionals from across the entire country.

 • Median Salary